Three Common Triggers of Bad Moods and How to Avoid Them

 A bad mood can sweep in like a winter storm cloud – often expected but sometimes a surprise.
-Sondra Wise, a licensed clinical social worker for Memorial Counseling Associates, shares three common triggers that can turn a good day into a bad one.
+Sondra Wise, a licensed clinical social worker for Memorial Behavioral Health, shares three common triggers that can turn a good day into a bad one.

 - Negative thinking includes a jump to conclusions or snap judgments about people or situations, forecasts of the future with a catastrophic perspective, and all-or-nothing thoughts that encourage “black and white” thinking.